2i2c-org/docs/admin/user-management/compute-quotas.md

 ## Usage dashboards

 To accompany this feature, there is a [user-facing dashboard](../../user/usage-quota-dashboard.md) available to end-users to keep track of usage.
-The home storage component is enabled by default, which shows the used versus available disk usage in a user's home directory.
+The home storage component is enabled by default, which shows the "used versus available" disk usage in a user's home directory.
 The compute component is enabled if a compute quota policy is applied to the hub.

 ## Learn more